wp-plugins/the-social-links/readme.txt

 * Instagram
 * Pintrest

 It's important to note that we will only support these networks in the free version.
-We will introduce a premium add-on that will include support for more networks.
+Want extra social networks?
+You can purchase [The Social Links Pack](https://digitalleap.co.za/wordpress/plugins/social-links/the-social-links-pack/) for only $5 (unlimited commercial use) which gives you access to:

+* Behance
+* Bitcoin
+* Delicious
+* DeviantArt
+* Digg
+* Dribble
+* Flickr
+* Foursquare
+* GitHub
+* LastFM
+* Medium
+* Skype
+* Soundcloud
+* Spotify
+* Tumblr
+* Vine
+* WeChat
+* WordPress

 We've also added support for a **shortcode** (`[the-social-links]`) for use in WordPress posts and pages and a **custom template tag** (`<?php the_social_links();?>`) for use in template files.

 For support (priority support for $15) and feature requests head to [digitalleap.co.za](http://digitalleap.co.za/wordpress/plugin/the-social-links/)

+** The reason we charge for support and extra social networks is to make sure we maintain a high level of support on this plugins.
+Our developers need to get paid even though they love doing these kinds of things. **

 == Installation ==